Spirituality and psychiatry

 Do you feel that there is a

-understand about your religious background?
+needs to be understood about your religious background?

 What do the next few weeks